jxburros/CardSpoke/DEVIATION_GUIDE.md

 ## Safety & Data
 - Respect the local-first model; do not collect or transmit data without opt-in.
 - Provide migration and rollback instructions if you diverge from core schemas.
+Note how you handle backups created by the core (`cardspoke-backup-*.json`/CSV/Markdown/TXT) and whether your build can import/export them without loss.

 ## Open Items
 - [PLACEHOLDER] Required notice template for about pages and splash screens.